jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

   element.appendChild(number)
 }
 ```
+Basically, creates a `h3` and `p` element and addes the informatoin from the `data` array above.

 ### Slider Animation

-Now, we see all that content from the array added to the `slide`.
-Its not pretty, but hey, we're making progress.

-As programmers we need to strip down the problem to individual steps.
-In this case, lets run through what we need to do in order to create a smooth transition.
+Now that we have our slides setup, its time to implement the sliding animation.
+But before we do that, lets step back and think about what we need to do.

+As programmers, stripping the problem to small parts is essential to solving the whole thing:

 1. We create another `div` and append as the first-child of the `.slide-container`.
 2. We then add the content to that div from the array.
 Now since we are already showing three slides with number 1, 2, 3 from the data array, the next item will slide in from the left would be number 4.
 3. Start the slide animation.
-4. Delete the last slide.
+4. Delete the last slide

+The above steps should look something like this.
+I've removed the CSS property `overflow: hidden` and you should see whats going on behind the screens.
+A slide is being created, appended the the beginning of the `slide-container` and then the animation starts.
+And as soon as the animation is over, the last slide is deleted.

+<dynamic-image filename="slider/showoverflow.gif"></dynamic-image>

 Lets illustrate the above in the markup below: